 Hispanic teens have a unique advantage when it comes to family protective factors.
 Research has shown that cultural traditions in Hispanic families protect teens from abusing substances.
 Traditional values like respect for elders and the family, engaging in cultural activities, a strong cultural identity and social responsibility within the community have been shown to strengthen family bonds for Hispanic teens, and in turn provide an important protective factor against using drugs or alcohol.

 Studies and surveys demonstrate that Hispanic youth in general are at a greater risk for substance abuse than their peers.
 For this reason it is important that researchers uncover the risk factors, those things that lead young Hispanic students to start using drugs and alcohol.
-It is also important to identify the protective factors.
+It is also important to identify the protective factors, and effective ways to treat addiction in these youth.
 With this information, prevention can be more effective by reducing or mitigating risk factors and increasing protective factors.